bored-brain/Anime_recommendation/README.md

 # Anime_recommendation
-a simple anime website that  recommend animes
+a simple anime website that  recommends anime based on your intrest